Ben Nye Makeup Company

 The Ben Nye Makeup Company was started in 1967 by Hollywood film industry makeup artist Ben Nye.
 Its current CEO is Nye's son, Dana Nye.
-The company is a family-owned business that is dedicated to serving professionals throughout the world.
-In 2017, The Ben Nye Makeup Company celebrated their 50-year anniversary.
+The company is a family-owned business and its target audience is makeup professionals throughout the world.
+In 2017, the Ben Nye Makeup Company celebrated their 50-year anniversary.

-Ben Nye Makeup Company's range of professional cosmetic and special effects products are commonly used in television, stage, and film performance.
+Ben Nye Makeup Company's range has products for professional cosmetic and special effects.
+The products from Ben Nye are commonly used in television, stage, and film performance.
 Ben Nye Makeup Company produces products such as foundations, cosmetic powders, eyeshadows, concealers, face paints, body paints, fake blood, liquid latex, fixing sprays, brushes and tools.

-Since its early emergent years, Ben Nye was a renowned makeup artist known by many popular films and performances such as Diary of Anne Frank, Sound of Music, the Planet of the Apes, The King and I, and the most pivotal Oscar award winner— Gone with the Wind.
+Since its early emergent years, Ben Nye was a renowned makeup artist known by many popular films and performances such as Diary of Anne Frank, Sound of Music, the Planet of the Apes, The King and I, and Gone with the Wind.

-In this late 1930s film that Ben Nye recognized there was no range of colors for ethnic actors.
-He started designing foundations and contour shades for brown and olive complexions, including Oscar winner, Hattie McDaniel, who portrayed Mammy in GWTW.

-He was known as a creative director, an innovator, and prided himself in realism with films that included special effects, bruising, battle wounds, aging and even prosthetics for characters such as the Fly, Abraham Lincoln and Queen Victoria.

-About the creator

-Ben Nye was born Benjamin Emmet Nye Sr., in Fremont, Nebraska.
+In 2024, Ben Nye filed for Chapter 11 bankruptcy facing several talc based lawsuits.

 Usage

-While Ben Nye products are known as a professional brand and not considered an "everyday makeup", they have a full range of beauty products.
-Influencers such as the Kardashians have been associated with Ben Nye and makeup artists Joyce Bonelli, Mary Phillips, and Mario Dedivanovic have featured Ben Nye's powders on makeup tutorials featuring Kardashians.
-Since word got out, Ben Nye's Colorless Powder and Banana Powder have sold rapidly, with YouTube beauty bloggers also promoting the product and endorsing it.
-Mainly, Ben Nye's powders remain high on the market for everyday people, and entertainment performance.